-- A.1 Roadway Plans
+• A.1 - Roadway Plans

-- A.2 Maintenance of Traffic Plans and/or Documents

-- A.3 Bridge Plans

-- A.4 CPM Schedule
+- A. 32 Bridge Plans - A.43 CPM Schedule

 Appendix B - Required Forms, and Confidential and Proprietary Information Page List

 Appendix C - Approved Formal ATCs being incorporated into the Proposer's Cost Proposal

 In the Technical Proposal Narrative, Proposers shall include a discussion on its Project Delivery and Approach or the proposal will be considered non-responsive.
 The Proposer may choose to include a discussion on Innovation and Added Value; however, the decision to not discuss Innovation and Added Value will not result in a non-responsive proposal.
 The Technical Proposal Narrative shall be developed in the following sequence: